Academic Handbook Health and Safety

 Statement of Intent

-1. Northeastern University London (the University) is committed to ensuring the health, safety and welfare of all employees and others who come into contact with the University.
-The University acknowledges its legal responsibilities under the Health and Safety at Work Act 1974 and will use this Policy to outline the University’s health and safety objective and how the University will fulfill that objective.
+1. Northeastern University London (the University) is committed to its duties to protect the health, safety and welfare of all employees and others (as far as is reasonably practicable) who come into contact with the University.
+The University acknowledges its legal responsibilities under the Health and Safety at Work Act 1974, the Fire Precautions (Workplace) Regulations 1997, and the Management of Health and Safety at Work Regulations 1990, and will use this Policy to outline the University’s health and safety objective and how the University will fulfil that objective.

 Objective

-2. The University will seek to accomplish zero harm by:
+2. The University will seek to accomplish these objectives by:

-6. Ensuring the health and safety of all employees and others so far as reasonably practicable.
+6. Ensuring the health and safety of all employees and others so far as is reasonably practicable;

-10. Demonstrating senior management commitment to health and safety and promoting positive health and safety practices throughout the organisation.
+10. Demonstrating senior leadership commitment to health and safety and promoting positive health and safety practices throughout the organisation;

 11. Having sufficient policies and procedures in place for business continuity and emergencies.